omarabdiwali/codenexus-ai/README.md

 - **Code Snippet Management**:
   - Add code snippets to your chat question using keyboard shortcuts.
   - View and review all added snippets before sending your query.
+- **File & Image Attachment Support**:
+  - Upload and attach any files using the '+' icon in the webview.
+  - Now supports human-created images and documents in chat sessions.
+  - Generated images can be viewed directly in the chat interface.
 - **Image Generation**
   - Allows the viewing and creation of images with compatible LLMs.
   - Saves the generated image locally.